It’s Christmas in Faberdeen

 I had my first Christmas dinner of the year at The Spiritualist Aberdeen and I’ll be honest, what a way to begin.
 Tender turkey, soft sprouts with crispy bacon, crunchy potatoes with soft centres and a pig in an affa cosy blanket.
 A fine to be alive and a fine Christmas dinner in the heart of Aberdeen city centre.

-Scott took on the seafood chowder with cheese crostini and the finest crispy kale I have ever stolen of Scotts plate.
+Himself took on the seafood chowder with cheese crostini and the finest crispy kale I have ever stolen of his plate.
 The chowder was creamy, well seasoned and packed a punch.
-Scott loves seafood so he was in his element.
+He loves seafood so he was in his element.
 And I stole all of his kale.
 Good times.

 Piece of Cake

-I ordered the eggnog cheesecake with sugar-coated cranberries, and Scott ordered a chocolate hazelnut cake with ice-cream, so naturally, we swapped as soon as I tried his.
-But Scott didn’t complain because Scott loves a cheesecake.
+I ordered the eggnog cheesecake with sugar-coated cranberries, and the King ordered a chocolate hazelnut cake with ice-cream, so naturally, we swapped as soon as I tried his.
+But he didn’t complain because he loves cheesecake.
 It’s about the only dessert that he will actually eat!

 The hazelnut cake was absolutely beautiful.
 Thick, warm and oozing with a chalky centre.
 Melt in your mouth stuff.
 Just add ice-cream and Bob’s your mum, winning combo.
 The eggnog cheesecake contrasted perfectly with bitter cranberries and icing sugar.